tektutor/jenkins-sep-2021/Day2/README.md

                 - Daily stand-up meeting
                    - Inspect and Adapt meeting(Fail-fast meeting)
                        1. What was yesterday's plan?
                        2. Were there any obstacles?
+Some team members can help offline after the meeting.
                        3. What you are planning to do today?

  - What is the equivalent engineering practice to Daily Stand-up meeting?
-      - Whenever code commit happens, there should be some tools which detects code commit and grabs the latest code, triggers the build, automates testing and then give a build report(feedback) to the team including the person who did code commit.
+      - Whenever code commit happens, there should be some tool which detects code commit and grabs the latest code, triggers the build, automates testing and then give a build report(feedback) to the team including the person who did code commit.
+      - Recommended approaches
           - Test Driven Development (TDD)
           - Behaviour Driven Development (BDD)
           - Domain Driven Development (DDD)

     - Continuous Integration
          - Source code should be commited(integrated) to dev branch several times a day by all the team members
          - Whenever the code is logically complete, code must be committed without delay.
-           To develop a complex functionality, maybe you need to develop 10~15 unit level functions.
+           To develop a complex functionality, assuming you need to develop 10~15 unit level functions.
 Whenever you completed one unit-level function along with the necessary automated test-cases, you should check-in the code.
          - build failures are seen as a good thing in case build fails due to test case failures.